casillajec/pygame-ai/docs/guide.rst

 basic NPC that has gravity applied.

-First, if we are going to have falling entities, we need to make sure they dont fall off-screen. for that we can add a very simple check to make sure nothing moves under the screen:
+First, if we are going to have falling entities, we need to make sure they don't fall off-screen. for that we can add a very simple check to make sure nothing moves under the screen:

 .. code-block:: python